-Brands with environmentally friendly and ethical philosophies have successfully made the transition from emerging trend to fashion staple as designers continue to go green and incorporate a socially conscious attitude into their identities.
+Vegan clothing brands with environmentally friendly and ethical philosophies have successfully made the transition from emerging trend to fashion staple.
 And while fashion has always seemed to equate glamour with cruelty to animals through its obsession with fur and leather, some progressive and innovative designers have made giving back to our furry friends a key component of their brand by donating profits to causes such as anti-poaching efforts and shelters.
 Now, consumers seeking organic and sustainable wardrobes have the opportunity to make a difference and look good in the process.
 What’s not to love?
-To help you get started, I’ve highlighted ten of these amazing labels below.
+To help you get started, I’ve highlighted ten of these amazing vegan clothing brands below.

 Zimba Snare Wire Leaf Earrings

 Snare Wire Jewelry is made from snare-wire traps collected in Zambia, Africa by anti-poaching patrols.
 The jewelry is made by local female artisans in an effort to allow women to become more economically empowered.
 For each piece sold, $5 is donated to two partner conservation groups in Zambia who are fighting against poaching.

 Beautiful designer eyewear for men and women.
 They let you try up to six pairs of glasses for seven days–free, include a lifetime frame warranty with each purchase, and free shipping!
 Fetch also proudly donates all of their profits to the Pixie Project, named by Huffington Post as one of the top nonprofits that will help shape the next decade.
 The project is an animal rescue and shelter, working to improve animal welfare through rescue, veterinary care, and education.

 n: philanthropy is high fashion with a purpose.
 They never use real fur or leather and donate 10% of their net proceeds to both the SPCA in southern California and funding for pediatric cancer research.

 La Classica Handbag